carloocchiena/django_boilerplate/README.md

 7. Let's start the engine with `python manage.py runserver`
 8. Have fun! :)

+## Project Wiki

+In order to provide end-to-end assistance for using this boilerplate, I createad a GitHub Wiki that aims to cover all the major changes and personalization you may need to implement in this project.

+You can find it here: [Django Boilerplate Wiki](https://github.com/carloocchiena/django_boilerplate/wiki)

 ## How to proceed:

 Here's a draft walkthrough of the steps required to modify the django boilerplate to your needs.